Shirley Higham

 In addition to my clients in private practice I have several years experience working with adults and families who have been exposed to a variety of challenging situations that have resulted in them seeking additional support, most recently;

-Being part of this new venture and what it offers the community compliments my private practice and offers fresh insights to my professional and personal development.
+Creating, developing and growing the service to what it has become combined with what it offers the community compliments my private practice and offers fresh insights to my professional and personal development.

 Mosaic II - Here I worked as a volunteer counsellor offering support and stability to adults who were survivors of childhood sexual abuse.